jonrh/pickaxe-assignment/readme.md

 Open a browser at the URL [http://localhost:3000/](http://localhost:3000/)

 ## Notes

++ I cheated and didn't use codesandbox.io to develop.
+Instead I created a Git repository and developed locally with my preffered IDE, [WebStorm](https://www.jetbrains.com/webstorm/).

 + The line chart is implemented in [Highcharts](https://www.highcharts.com/). [react-bootstrap](https://react-bootstrap.github.io/) is used to handle responsiveness and the look and feel of the table.